taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

 The initial state will be the same as before, but you defined it on a more fine-grained level.
-Later on, that will help you when you specify more than one reducer and your state object becomes more complex.
+Later on, that will help you when you specify more than one reducer and your state object becomes more complex because it it split up into multiple reducers.
+Then every reducer can define its fine-grained initial state.

 ### Nested Data Structures

 The initial state is an empty list of todos.
 However, in a growing application you want to operate on more than todos.
 You might have a `currentUser` object that represents the logged in user in your application.
 In addition, you want to have a `filter` property to filter todos by their `completed` property.
 In a growing application, more objects and arrays will gather in the global state.
-That's why your initial state shouldn't be an empty list but an object that represents the state object.
+That's why your initial state shouldn't be an empty array but an object that represents the state object.
 This object then has nested properties for `todos`, `currentUser` and `filter`.

 Disregarding the initial state in the reducer from the last chapter, you would define your initial state in the store like in the following: